dmitriyslaym/qa-test/README.md

 You can use Sandbox application with the list of methods that you will need in this scenario - there you can send requests and see all the responses. https://sandbox.exberry.io/?url=https://raw.githubusercontent.com/dmitriyslaym/qa-test/main/exchange-gw-sandbox-data.json

+### Attention!
+In the implementation of the test you should NOT open Sandbox application and execute the steps from that UI app.
+Sandbox is provided for you only for a manual usage to get more familiar with the API.
+In the test implementation for Exchange GW you should use directly WebSocket (some external npm package, that simplifies the usage of WS is allowed), not execute the steps from Sandbox app.

 ### Create session
 #### Sandbox application
 - In "Message Builder" section put the APIKey and Secret values of the APIKey that you have just generated.